holyjak/interactive-dev-wshop/README.md

 A new tab called `output.calva-repl` should open and eventually contain `; Jack-in done.`.
 After that you are all set up and can close VS Code for now.
 Repeat the same process just before the workshop (it should go faster then).

-You can watch a (! little outdated !) silent [screencast of me going through the preparations](https://youtu.be/ydtsUgE2RAg), which might help you if you run into any troubles.
+You can watch a silent [screencast of me going through the preparations](https://youtu.be/pBKej6KYYCY) (11/2021), which might help you if you run into any troubles.
 (The screencast goes a little further, to evaluating the code and starting the backend server.)

 <sup>1</sup>) Beware: This directory must be at a place where both VS Code and Docker can see it.
 That might be an issue under Windows and WSL based on your setup.